March 16th 2018

 3. You have to take the baby everywhere.

-My baby just went on her first hen party, because if I’d left her with somebody else from 2pm to 2am we both would have died.
+My baby went on her first hen party at 6 months old, because if I’d left her with somebody else from 2pm to 2am we both would have died.
 She’s also very experienced with business meetings, but can’t be trusted in a hairdresser’s, which is why I now sport a huge dark stripe down the centre of my head, like a sort of reverse Cruella De Vil.
 (And yes, in case you’re wondering, I DID give her a bottle when she was small to make sure that she would take one; unfortunately, since then she has changed her mind and goes rigid and screams her head off if you try to go anywhere near her with an artificial teat. #FAIL)

 4. People are weird about it.